MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.System.SessionHandoff

 Indicates that the current Office session is a handoff session.
-This means that handling of a user’s request to open a document is being handed off to an already running instance of the same application.
+This means that handling of a user's request to open a document is being handed off to an already running instance of the same application.

 The following fields are collected.

-- **ParentSessionId** - The ID of the session that will be taking over handling of the users’ request.
+- **ParentSessionId** - The ID of the session that will be taking over handling of the users' request.

 #### Office.TelemetryEngine.IsPreLaunch